SUBJECT: What's wrong with the modern centrifugal pump? 3-10

 Unless you have specified a particular seal brand and model number the seals are always unbalanced designs with unknown grades of materials, having very limited application and causing a profusion of spare parts.

-Most original equipment manufacturer (O.E.M.) seals will damage shafts (fretting) causing the use of shaft sleeves that will weaken the shaft and raise the L3/D4 number above 60 (2 mm. the metric system)
+Most original equipment manufacturer (O.E.M.) seals will damage shafts (fretting) causing the use of shaft sleeves that will weaken the shaft and raise the L3/D4 number above 60 (2 in the metric system)

 "C" OR "D" FRAME ADAPTERS ARE NOT BEING PROVIDED AS STANDARD EQUIPMENT.